Jai Narain Prasad Nishad

 Jai Narain Prasad Nishad (18 November 1930 – 24 December 2018) was an Indian politician and member of parliament from Muzaffarpur Lok Sabha Constituency in the Indian State of Bihar.
-He was a Union Minister for State in 1996-1998 and has been a member of Lok Sabha five times and a former member of Rajya Sabha.
+He was a Union Minister for State in 1996-1998 and a member of Lok Sabha five times and a former member of Rajya Sabha.
 He was a member of Janata Dal (United) and with the Bharatiya Janata Party.
 His son, Ajay Nishad is the MP of Muzaffarpur.

 Disqualified from parliament

-Nishad was a member of BJP when he was disqualified as a member of Rajya Sabha in April 2008 under the Anti-defection Law by the Vice President of India who is also the chairman of Rajya Sabha for switching sides.
+Nishad was a member of BJP when he was disqualified for switching sides as a member of Rajya Sabha in April 2008 under the Anti-defection Law by the Vice President of India who is also the chairman of Rajya Sabha.
 He was removed as a member of Rajya Sabha.

-He changed to five political parties fifteen times but got elected from the same seat five times.
+During his political career, he changed to five political parties fifteen times but got elected from the same seat five times.